Zeenobit/moonshine_view/README.md

 Because the view system uses [`Kind`] for type safety, there is no access to views of a given viewable entity via a component.

-Instead, you may query all views associated with an entity by using the `Observables` resource:
+Instead, you may query all views associated with an entity by using the `Viewables` resource:

 ```rust
 use bevy::prelude::*;